 Being Vegan in Croatia is getting more and more common.
 According to the latest independent poll conducted by the SPEM Communication Group, over 160,000 of Croatian citizens (3.7% of the population) are vegetarian or vegan.
-Veganism is more popular in cities than in villages because people in villages keep an ancestral diet based on meat products.
+Veganism is more popular in cities than in villages because people in villages keep an ancestral diet based on animal based products.
 Although people are mostly omnivores, nobody will condemn you for your choices and they will do their best to cater to your needs.

-The Veganary © 2019.
+The Veganary © 2021.
 All rights reserved